 If you want to get off the beaten path, head down to Trinidad right by the New Mexico border.
 From the right vantage point, say driving past town on Interstate 25, it’s one of the most stunning towns in the state.
 It’s full of history and friendly locals.

 The giant valley of South Park, Colorado is one of the more overlooked, close regions to Denver.
-It’s rustic, real and quiet here, with a few marvelous gems hidden in its hills.
+It’s rustic, real, and quiet here, with a few marvelous gems hidden in its hills.
 It’s 1.5 hours to the largest town and county seat of Fairplay, with a population of 750+ in 2020.
-It’s not much like the TV show, aside from the weirdness and small town vibes.
-It’s also not nearly as big as depicted, but does showcase a restored late 1800s mining town.
-The South Park City Museum is an indoor/outdoor, cool old ghost town open for visits mid May to mid October.
+It’s not much like the TV show, aside from the weirdness and small-town vibes.
+It’s also not nearly as big as depicted but does showcase a restored late 1800s mining town.
+The South Park City Museum is an indoor/outdoor, cool old ghost town open for visits from mid-May to mid-October.

 BV is less than 2.5 hours southwest of Denver on Hwy 285, and an extra 30 minutes south to Salida, which has one of the state’s largest historic districts.
 Plus it’s easy to traverse the paved Poncha Pass year round to reach the San Luis Valley with all its treasures and hot springs.